everyonesdesign/OpenSearchInNewTab/README.md

-# THIS REPO ISN'T ACTIVELY MAINTAINED

-Unfortunately, currently I don't have time/resources to maintain the extension.
-The contributions will be still reviewed.

-It seems that currently it doesn't work with Sublime Text 4.

 # OpenSearchInNewTab

-Plugin for Sublime Text 3 opening each "Find in Folder" result in a new tab
+Plugin for Sublime Text 3 and 4 opening each "Find in Folder" result in a new tab

 ## Features
 - Opens search results in a new tab